 ANGAMA AMBOSELI, KENYA

 Wake up to a view of Mount Kilimanjaro at the new Angama Amboseli that lies within a fever tree forest in the Kimana Sanctuary.
 Thanks to the river that runs through the conservancy, the area is rich is wildlife include giraffe, zebra and wildebeest.
 Even the elusive leopard and cheetah can be seen.
 Next door lies Amboseli National Park, which is where you’ll find yet more incredible wildlife such as rhinos, leopards, lions and buffalos as well as the last of the Super Tuskers.
 The pachyderms' tusks are so large they drag along the ground.
 The camp, which is expected to open in November 2023, features 10 tented suites that each come with a super king-sized bed and ensuite as well as a personal drinks cabinet and rocking chairs on the terrace.
-Within the grounds you’ll find a restaurant, games room, art gallery, and photography studio, should you want to do a quick edit of your holiday shots.
+Within the grounds you’ll find a restaurant, games room, art gallery, and photography studio, should you want to do a quick edit of your vacation shots.
 Note, you might not be the only visitors at the camp as there is an elephant’s drinking trough at the end of the swimming pool.
 Angama Amboseli has also joined with the Big Life Foundation to offer guests conservation experiences that they can take part in during their stay.
 Activities include ranger patrol demonstrations, camera trap monitoring and learning about how to protect ancient wildlife corridors.

 DUKE'S CAMP, BOTSWANA

 The famed Jack’s Camp has been wowing guests for over 30 years in the Makgadikgadi Pans, now it’s sibling Duke’s Camp aims to do the same in the Okavango Delta.
 The camp is set on a private island within the Moremi Game Reserve, which is where lions, elephant, hippo and leopard can be found.
-Named after Duke, the local owner of the land, this next level camp is determined to give you a holiday to remember, offering canoe excursions, sunset boat trips, 4WD safari drives and scenic helicopter flights.
+Named after Duke, the local owner of the land, this next level camp is determined to give you a vacation to remember, offering canoe excursions, sunset boat trips, 4WD safari drives and scenic helicopter flights.
 When the sun goes down a butler will prepare a cocktail or two for you by the waterside, then you can dine alfresco upon a long antique table complete with crystal glasses and antique silverware.
 But if you are just looking to cool off after a day in the wild, you can take a dip in the swimming pool in the grounds.
 When it comes to the time you need to rest your head you won’t be disappointed.
 The tents, which are perched on raised decks, sit between ebony and leadwood trees.
 Decorated with a paisley pink lining, each canvas tent comes complete with a four-poster bed, mahogany furnishings, Persian rugs, and has an Instagram-worthy ensuite.

 TEMBO PLAINS CAMP, ZIMBABWE